-The statistical findings reviewed in the previous section contradict survey and anecdotal evidence indicating that individuals tend to value their current insurance arrangements so highly that they forgo otherwise attractive new jobs.
+The statistical findings reviewed in the previous section contradict survey and anecdotal evidence indicating that individuals tend to value their current insurance arrangements so highly that they forego otherwise attractive new jobs.
 Can this apparent contradiction be resolved?
 One possibility is that such evidence reflects job-lock experienced only by specific subgroups of the labor force; the effects of job-lock on these groups, therefore, could be masked by data aggregation.
 Several possibilities for such groups come to mind, such as low-wage individuals who would find out-of-pocket medical expenses especially onerous, older workers who might have the greatest risk of loss of insurance as the result of medical underwriting, and short-tenure workers whose employment record might make it more difficult to attract a job with insurance benefits.

-To check these possibilities, the data in the PSID were divided between men and women who, in 1984, made more than \$8,000 in wages (and those who made less), those who were older than 50 (and those younger than 50), and those who had more than 3 years of tenure on the job (and those with fewer than 3 years of experience).
+To check these possibilities, the data in the PSID were divided between men and women who, in 1984, experience.

+- made more than \$8,000 in wages, and those who made less; - were older than 50, and those younger than 50; and - had more than 3 years of tenure on the job, and those that had fewer years of